List of Kekkaishi episodes

-This is a list of episodes for the anime television series Kekkaishi.
-The series was adapted by Sunrise from the manga Kekkaishi by Yellow Tanabe.
-It was directed by Kenji Kodama with character designs by Hirotoshi Takaya and music by Taku Iwasaki.
+This is a list of episodes for the anime television series Kekkaishi, based on the manga series of the same name by Yellow Tanabe.
+It was produced by Sunrise, directed by Kenji Kodama, with character designs by Hirotoshi Takaya and music by Taku Iwasaki.
 The opening theme for all episodes is "Sha la la -Ayakashi NIGHT-" by Saeka Uura.
 There are four different ending themes: "Akai Ito" (赤い糸) by Koshi Inaba (episodes 1–15, 38, 40, 48, 52), "Sekaijuu Dokowo Sagashitemo" (世界中どこを探しても, Sekaijū Doko o Sagashite mo) by Aiko Kitahara (episodes 16–23, 39, 44, 51), "My Mirai" (マイミライ, Mai Mirai) by Saeka Uura (episodes 24–30, 41, 46, 49), and "Kyukei Jikan 10pun" (休憩時間10分, Kyūkei Jikan Jippun) by Saeka Uura (episodes 31–37, 42–43, 45, 47, 50).

 It was broadcast for 52 episodes in Japan between 16 October 2006 and 12 February 2008 on Nippon Television, Yomiuri TV, and Nippon Television Network System, in the "golden" timeslot of 7 p.m.
 Monday.
 During its initial broadcast, episodes were frequently among the top ten rated anime television shows, sometimes as the only original (non-sequel) show to do so.
 It was later rebroadcast in Taiwan on Taiwan Television, in Malaysia on Animax Asia also (Japanese Dub with English Subtitles) 8TV and NTV7, in Hong Kong on Cable TV Hong Kong, in Philippines on Hero TV (Tagalog dubbed) and on its Competitor Animax Asia (Japanese Audio), and on GMA Network, and in Indonesia on antv, and in India on Animax India.
 The anime has been licensed in North America by Viz Media, which began broadcasting episodes online through Hulu.com in January 2010.
 The English dub of the series started airing in the United States on Adult Swim on May 30, 2010, finishing its first run on May 29, 2011.
 All episodes were broadcast at 12:30 a.m.
 ET/PT.